roemvaar/cs_notes/docs/algorithms/dfs.md

 A DFS follows one branch of the tree down as many levels as possible until the target node is found or the end is reached.

-When the search can't go down any farther, it is continued at the nearest ancestor with unexplored children.
+When the search can't go down any further, it is continued at the the nearest ancestor with unexplored children.